 All this said, volunteering with us is a safe as we can reasonably make it.
-All staff members are skilled first aid providers, (we are even seven first aid instructors who live on base!) we conduct our scientific diving under the strictest safety protocols and our scuba training is second to none.
+All staff members are skilled first aid instructors, we conduct our scientific diving under the strictest safety protocols, and our scuba training is second to none.
 We take great care in running a healthy and hygienic kitchen and the crime rate in our area is much, much lower than in any European city.
 We have contingency plans for every emergency you can think of, manmade or otherwise, and we conduct various safety and emergency drills every month.
 Our staff live and work on site, and there’s always someone who can help with big or small problems.
 Despite all these precautions, neither we not anyone else can guarantee you won’t get hurt or have an accident.
 We do however think it’s very, very unlikely.

-Malaria and dengue fever
+Malaria and Dengue

 As a volunteer you’re living in the woods, you wear sandals all the time, you ride boats to dive sites, you plant mangroves, and if you’re not careful, you can scratch yourself on coral when you scuba dive.
 Basically, there’s ample opportunity to get small cuts and scratches.
 You should definitely get inoculated against diphteria and tetanus.
 Most international volunteers have these two shots already.

-For budget conscious volunteers it’s possible to get innoculations cheaply in Dumaguete.
+For budget conscious volunteers it’s possible to get inoculations cheaply in Dumaguete.
 The clinics may not look quite as you would expect, but the meds come at a fraction of the cost of most European countries.